 You can’t move without boxes, and moving supply companies take full advantage of this fact by selling boxes for exorbitant prices.
 Don’t be a sucker.
 Get boxes from your local grocery store, which throws out hundreds of boxes each day.
 Head to the store shortly before closing, which is when they discard the boxes, or call the store in advance and ask them to hold the boxes for you.
 If you work in an office, you can also grab empty boxes of printer paper or anything else you can find; however, be sure to ask permission first.
-[Related: How to Find Free and Used Moving Boxes]
+[Related: Top Places to Find Free Moving Boxes]

 Hire Moving Help